Atienza is in the province of Guadalafara in the Castilla la Mancha region.

 Explore Atienza, Spain

-Atienza is a medieval town which sits around the base of a hill on the top of which are the ruins of Atienza's castle.
+Atienza is a pretty medieval town which sits around the base of a hill on the top of which are the ruins of Atienza's castle.
 The castle was built in the 12th century and though now in ruins the tall tower dominates the skyline in the surrounding area.

 Atienza had its heyday in medieval times and often served as a safe haven for the kings of Castile.
 The town prospered until the 15th century and during the middle ages many churches as well as fortified walls and fine mansions were built.